Home Improvements and Your Taxes

 Certain energy-saving home improvements can also yield tax credits at the time you make them.

 The cost of repairs, on the other hand, is not added to your cost basis.
 Examples of repairs rather than improvements include:

 - Fixing a gutter

 - Painting a room

 TurboTax Tip: If you operate a business from your home or rent a portion of your home to someone, you may be able to write off part of your home’s adjusted cost basis through depreciation each year that you use it for that purpose.
 Also, the cost of repairs to that portion of your home may be deductible in the year that you incur the expense.

 In the past, it was critical for homeowners to save receipts for anything that could qualify as an improvement.
 Every dime added to the basis was a dime less that the IRS could tax when the house was sold.
 But, now that home-sale profits are tax-free for most owners, there's no guarantee that carefully tracking your basis will pay off.

 Save when you sell

-Under current law, the first $250,000 of profit on the sale of your principal residence is tax-free ($500,000 for married couples who file joint returns) if you have owned and lived in the home for at least two of the five years leading up to the sale.
+Under current law, if you have owned and lived in the home for at least two of the five years leading up to the sale,

-You can see it makes sense to keep track of whatever you spend to fix up, expand or repair your house, so you can reduce or avoid taxes when you sell.
+You can see it makes sense to keep track of whatever you spend to fix up, expand or improve your house, so you can reduce or avoid taxes when you sell.